 SurferToday.com believes kitesurfing has a great future ahead.
-The number of athletes and enthusiasts is growing rapidly, the spectrum of kite brands is more and more wide and the competitions are broadcast and spectator friendly.
+The number of athletes and enthusiasts is growing rapidly, the spectrum of kite brands is wider and wider, and the competitions are broadcast and spectator friendly.

 Nevertheless, we believe that kiteboarding should develop, as a global sport, in three different ways: